Sameer280767/belly-button-challenge/README.md

 ## What tools and steps were followed to execute the challenge?
 - Tools used Javascript/ D3/ HTML/ Plotly
+- App was successfully deployed to Github pages

 ## Key Steps
 #### **JSON Data**